OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Note the two calls to `-[JailbreakDetectionVC isJailbroken]`, which correspond to two physical taps on the app's GUI.

-One more way to bypass Jailbreak detection mechanism that rely on file system checks is objection.
-Please [find the implementation here](https://github.com/sensepost/objection/blob/master/agent/src/ios/jailbreak.ts "jailbreak.ts").
+One more way to bypass Jailbreak detection mechanisms that rely on file system checks is objection.
+You can [find the implementation here](https://github.com/sensepost/objection/blob/master/agent/src/ios/jailbreak.ts "jailbreak.ts").

-Please see below a Python script for hooking Objective-C methods and native functions:
+See below a Python script for hooking Objective-C methods and native functions:

 ```python
 import frida